derykmakgill/website/cancel.md

 (but only if it's payable in BTC)
 ```

-John wasn't a 4chan user and had only heard about it after, about a year later, it became a viral internet meme when BuzzFeed covered it in a profile about toxic mascunility and its response to "cancel culture."
+John wasn't a 4chan user and had only heard about it when, about a year later, it became a viral internet meme when BuzzFeed covered it in a profile about toxic mascunility and its response to "cancel culture."
+At first he'd ignored it like he ignored most of the culture wars coverage on both sides.
+John was decidedly culturally and politically agnostic.
+His motto was "leave me alone, and I'll leave you alone."
+And with a motto like that, the last thing *he* would ever need to be worried about was getting *canceled.*